 Planning a Research Project

-If you are looking for topics to research, we recommend consulting the National WIC Association's Research Needs Assessment, which is a list of high priority research topics for consideration by interested researchers.
-The latest version can be found here.
+If you are looking for topics to research, we recommend consulting the latesst National WIC Association Research Needs Assessment, which is a list of high-priority research topics for consideration by interested researchers.
 In addition, there are many other research topics that are of value to WIC and those that may be valuable to a specific local context.

 Conducting Research within the WIC Community

-The type of research you conduct may be determined by a number of factors such as timeframe, funding, and scale (whether you are conducting research on a local, state or national level).
-Another important consideration when determining the type of research to conduct is the level of participation you are expecting from the WIC community, or any special requests you may have for WIC staff or participants.
-Local agencies may need state approval to participate in a study, it is therefore important to reach out to the state agency with information about your intended research.
+The type of research you conduct may be determined by a number of factors such as timeframe, funding, and scale (whether you are conducting research on a local, state, or national level).
+Another important consideration when determining the type of research to conduct is the level of participation you are expecting from the WIC community or any special requests you may have for WIC staff or participants.
+Since local agencies may need state approval to participate in a study, it is important to reach out to the state agency with information about your intended research.

-If you are unsure who to contact to access the data you would like to review, feel free to contact NWA Research and Evaluation Manager, Georgia Machell at email@example.com.
+If you are unsure whom to contact to access the data you would like to review, feel free to contact NWA's Senior Director of Research and Program Operations, Georgia Machell at firstname.lastname@example.org.